Whyzanet/WhyzaGC/README.md

 Fiesta tableware red/orange glazed plate: 6500 CPM

+United Nuclear Cloud Chamber Source: 27300

-Maximum tested using a combination of the last 3 samples listed above: 208 CPS or 12500 CPM
+Maximum tested using a combination of the last 3 samples listed above: 532 CPS or 31900 CPM

+An airplane flight would also be an interesting test environment due to increased cosmic radiation levels at altitude.
+Latitude also affects background cosmic radiation with higher levels the closer you are to the poles.
+Interesting calculator available at https://jag.cami.jccbi.gov/

 ## ESP8266/ESP32/OLED specific settings